 If your stomach burning is due to indigestion or gas caused by something you ate, the pain will pass in time, but there are a few things you can do to alleviate it.

 "There is a class of herbs called carminatives, which dispel gas and ease abdominal bloating, such as fennel, anise, caraway, cardamom, peppermint and ginger, to name just a few," Dr. Low Dog says.

-(A word of caution for acid reflux sufferers: certain foods, such as carminatives, may relax the lower esophageal sphincter, according to a July 2015 clinical review in Annals of Internal Medicine.
+(A word of caution for people with acid reflux: Certain foods, such as carminatives, may relax the lower esophageal sphincter, according to a July 2015 clinical review in Annals of Internal Medicine.
 That's the band of muscle that keeps stomach acid from washing back up your esophagus.
-If you have gastroesophageal reflux disease, avoid peppermint and spearmint, says the U.S. National Library of Medicine.
+If you have gastroesophageal reflux disease, avoid peppermint and spearmint, says the U.S. National Library of Medicine.)

 For acute stomach burning, Shanta Retelny offers this advice: "Sometimes not consuming anything or just sipping plain water is best."